Updated 2026small-breed guide

 Active dogs benefit from cooling gel beds after exercise.
 Choose durable, chew-resistant materials since they may be restless.

-High-energy breeds like the Shiba Inu need dog beds that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Shiba Inu.
+High-energy breeds like the Shiba Inu need dog beds that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Shiba Inu -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Bed Choice

 The Shiba Inu is predisposed to certain health conditions that should directly influence your dog beds choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Allergies:

 Choose beds with hypoallergenic, machine-washable covers.
-Wash bedding weekly in fragrance-free detergent.
-Avoid cedar-filled beds and artificial dyes that can trigger skin reactions.
+Wash weekly in fragrance-free detergent.
+Skip cedar-filled beds and anything with artificial dyes -- I've seen reactions from both.

 What to Look For: A Shiba Inu Buyer's Checklist

-When comparing dog beds for your Shiba Inu, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog beds for a Shiba Inu, these are the factors I weigh most heavily -- ranked by importance for this breed:

 1